 Tiny raindrops rolled off the bill of his hat as he gave a looping nod and said, "That'll work.
-I will call it in to Laura and let ya know what she says.
-If she says it's sold, then just look for another one, and I'll check that one."
+I''l call it in to Laura and let-cha know what she say.
+If she say it's sold, then just look for 'nother one, and I'll check that one."

 This seemed so inefficient and time-consuming; in other words, painful, even without the stinging ambiance of gloomy rain.
 But, I wasn't offered any alternatives, so I rolled up the window and began creeping the car along the paved grid of Roselawn Cemetery.

 Three of our four kids and I had come home to Athens, Alabama, from Memphis, Tennessee, where Eli, our third child and oldest son, was being treated at St. Jude Children's Research Hospital for metastatic medulloblastoma – brain cancer.
 At seven years old - just four days after a Christmas where he felt too sick to see what Santa brought him - he was diagnosed and whisked away that same day to LaBonheur Children's Hospital in Memphis to resect the original tumor.
 Sadly, we learned that he had more than half a dozen tumors on his brain and up and down his spine.
 His spinal fluid was infected, and during surgery, the doctor discovered a "sugar-coating" of disease that had seeped into the gray matter of his brain.